Global Covenant of Mayors for Climate & Energy

-The Global Covenant of Mayors for Climate & Energy was established in 2016 by bringing formally together the Compact of Mayors and the European Union's Covenant of Mayors.
+The Global Covenant of Mayors for Climate & Energy (GCoM) was established in 2016 by bringing formally together the Compact of Mayors and the European Union's Covenant of Mayors.
 It is a global coalition of city leaders addressing climate change by pledging to cut greenhouse gas emissions and prepare for the future impacts of climate change.
 The Compact highlights cities' climate impact while measuring their relative risk levels and carbon pollution.
 The Compact of Mayors seeks to show the importance of city climate action, both at the local level and around the world.
 The Compact was launched in 2014 by UN Secretary General Ban Ki-moon and former New York City Mayor Michael Bloomberg, the UN Special Envoy for Cities and Climate Change.
 The Compact represents a common effort from global city networks C40 Cities Climate Leadership Group (C40), ICLEI, and United Cities and Local Governments (UCLG), as well as UN-Habitat, to unite against climate change.
-428 global cities have committed to the Compact of Mayors.
-The collective member cities comprise over 376 million people and 5.19% of the global population.
+12,500 cities and local governments have committed to the Compact of Mayors.
+These cities hail from 6 continents and 144 countries.
+In total, they represent more than 1 billion people.